Floorp-Projects/Floorp/browser/installer/windows/docs/index.rst

 Currently, the installers are built on the `NSIS <http://nsis.sourceforge.net/Main_Page>`_ installer framework.
 This is a Windows-only framework which compiles scripts written in its custom language (along with some native plugins) into an executable installer.

-We build two different kinds of installers, the :doc:`Stub Installer <StubInstaller>` and the :doc:`Full Installer <FullInstaller>`.
-The stub is the default installer intended for most individual users, and the full installer is aimed at power users and administrators who need more control.
+We build three different kinds of installers, the :doc:`Stub Installer <StubInstaller>`, the :doc:`Full Installer <FullInstaller>`, and an :doc:`MSI package <MSI>` which wraps the full installer.
+The stub is the default installer intended for most individual users, and the full installer and MSI are aimed at power users and administrators who need more control.

-There's also a third installer-related program, which is called :doc:`helper.exe <Helper>`.
+There's also another installer-related program, which is called :doc:`helper.exe <Helper>`.
 It's also written in NSIS and has a few different jobs that involve maintaining things that the installer sets up, including the uninstaller and a post-update routine.

 .. toctree::
    InstallerBuild
    StubInstaller
    FullInstaller
+   MSI
    Helper